 It is also possible to assign values to properties or create new ones.

 This will assign the values on the right hand side to the properties on left hand side.
 Should those not exist, they will be automatically created.
 Moreover, the correct type will be detected based on the value assigned (

 All the above assignments will be in-memory only unless explicitly persisted via a call to

 Use Groovy classes instead of Java classes

 This feature allows you to virtually replace every Magnolia Java class with a Groovy one.
-Although not a major issue for most tasks, due to its dynamic nature Groovy is slower than Java.
+Although not a major issue for most tasks, due to its dynamic nature Groovy is slower than Java on the first run.
+This because groovy code must be compiled into byte-code before it can be ran on the JVM.
 Nevertheless, replacing classes can come in handy in situations where you cannot deploy and restart the server, but need to quickly fix or add a piece of logic.